 Alternatively, you may choose to have your pet cremated, which is carried out at Silveremere Haven pet crematorium.
 The vet will take your pet’s body away after the euthanasia, and we will organise everything with the crematorium, based on your wishes.

 You can decide if you would like your pet’s ashes back or not, and how you would like to receive them (e.g. in an urn or casket).
-The vet will be more than happy to discuss all the options available either before, or during the appointment.
+The vet will be able to discuss all the options available either before, or during the appointment.

 Whatever you decide, we want you to feel as comfortable as possible with the decision.
 If you have any special requests or require any further information, then please don’t hesitate to ask.

 The prices below are the veterinary fees for the home visit, sedation and euthanasia (for clients within our travel area).
 Crematorium fees are in addition and vary depending on your choice of cremation and casket, and the size of your pet.
 Cremation options are normally discussed with the vet during the appointment.
 If you would like to be emailed a list of cremation options, including prices, prior to your appointment, please contact us at email@example.com.

 Communal cremation (no ashes returned): from £79